hphelion/documentation/moonshot/prepare.glossary.md

 ## A

 ###Abstraction layer### {#AbstractionLayer}
 :    A coding layer that provides an intermediary between a programmer and a more complex underlying base code set.
 The abstraction layer simplifies the complexities of the underlying [REST](#REST) API and JSON/XML formatting of the [request abstraction](#RequestAbstraction) layer code.

 ###ACL###
 :    Access control list; a list of permissions attached to an object.

+###Admin Network###
+:    Used for administrative functions such as Crowbar node installation, TFTP booting, DHCP assignments, KVM, system logs, backups, and other monitoring.

+###Admin Node###
+:    The Admin Node is a virtual machine that helps in the creation of your cloud, and the installation of all associated software components.
+The Admin Node manages all other nodes.
+It assigns IP addresses to the nodes; PXE boots the nodes; configures the nodes; and provides the nodes the necessary software for their roles.

+###Administration Dashboard###
+:    The HP Cloud OS for Moonshot Administration Dashboard enables administrators to manage their cloud infrastructure.
+Tasks include launching instances, uploading images, creating resource pools, and using designer tools to create topologies.
+See also [Operational Dashboard](#Operational-Dashboard), which is used for the initial cloud installation, setup, configuration, and creation, before starting the Administration Dashboard.

 ###Allocation###
 :    Provisioning cloud resources.